OforiAlexander/Personal-Blog-As-A-Beginner/my.md

                 </div>
             @endif

-            //I ended up messing the links or the href in the forms component that is linked to the home. fix with when you get to do it.
+        i ended today with a problem of linking the create submit button to be able to make a submittion. in the page for creating a post, there are a few problems with the links that more to other pages like that of the edit page and the publish button.
+I have already created the route and the directory to the controler but if you get confused look at the controller and do your changes.
+I think that you will easily make the changes when you take another look at the video fron 62 to be abel to get how he made the